Reveuse1234/Smart-Pantry-And-Recipe-Assistant/README.md

 - **Open Food Facts** — used when adding pantry items from a barcode (`POST /api/v1/pantry/from-openfoodfacts`).
 - **CSV** — `POST /api/v1/imports/recipes-csv` (Kaggle-style columns documented in `backend/app/services/kaggle_loader.py`).

-## Legacy note

-The old monolithic `app/main.py` (Jinja + session cookies) and `streamlit_app/` that imported the ORM directly have been removed in favor of this split.
-Use the backend API as the single source of truth.